gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
+v8.8.8.0 2014/04/02 Converted some of the const char* variables in Clide::Cmd and Clide::Option to std::string's.
 v8.8.7.0 2014/04/02 Removed all count variables that could be replaced with vector.size() instead, closes #134. v8.8.6.0 2014/04/02 Removed all refereneces to Clide::MemMang, now uses std::vector and new operator, closes #133.
 Added <vector> as a dependency in README. v8.8.5.0 2014/04/02 paramA, optionA, and cmdGroupA variables in Clide::Rx are now of type std::vector, closes #132.